Taras WOLF retro DESIGN REVIEW. 25th November 2019

-The W7 is well assembled, as you would expect from most Yamaha products.
-The end panels fit flush and neat, making it very clean and minimalistic.
+The W5 is well put together, as you would expect from most Yamaha products.
+The end panels fit flush and neat to make it very clean and minimalistic.
 The main front aluminium panel does feel thinner somehow and the large flat surfaces are probably not as rigid as previous models.
 Most of the ones we’ve seen have scratches and dints.
-The keys on most also tend to be a little more yellowed than previous models.
-All this suggests that the materials used may have been cheaper and less durable.
+The keys on most also tend to be a little more yellowed than usual.
+All this suggests that the materials used may have been of a less durable quality that normal.

 Our research tells us that the W7 was not a breakthrough in anyway.
 It was more of the same in a new package that looks underwhelming.
 We felt the screen is too small and the buttons don’t feel nice to press.
-The front panel arrangement is too condensed into one area and feels insufficient for a new model.
-It makes sense that the SY99 remained on sale as the W series were not good enough as a replacement.
+The front panel arrangement is too condensed into one area and feels insufficient as a new model.
+It makes sense that the SY99 remained on sale as the W series were not good enough to take the flagship role.

 The new positioning of the disk drive looks neater that the SY models and does away with all those busy lines, but as a result has lost that clever space for holding a few disks which was rather useful.